News Release--Avoid legal hangovers, advises Legal Center for America’s largest small-business association.

 - Don’t hang mistletoe.

-- Finally, make sure that all employees understand that a holiday party is still a work-related activity, and that rules for appropriate work behavior still apply.
+- Finally, make sure that all employees understand that a holiday party is a work-related activity, and that rules for appropriate work behavior still apply.